burlachenkok/exploring-python3/python3-note.md

 **One liners for perf commands ([Original source](https://www.brendangregg.com/perf.html#OneLiners)):**

 * `perf stat python -d "pass"`.
-Obtain CPU counter statistics for launching Python interpreter with empty command.
+Obtain CPU counter statistics for launching Python interpreter with empty command incuding page faults, branch misprediction, cache misses, CPU migration.
+A percentage in the perf stat output means the percentage of time that the specific event was being measured.
+However, it does not necessarily indicate a bottleneck.
+To identify a bottleneck, you need to compare the performance metrics of different components.

 * `perf stat python -d "import numpy"`.
 Obtain CPU counter statistics for launching the Python interpreter and import the numpy library.